rubenmoor/projectzero/ActorComponentInterface.md

 // file: MyComponent.cpp

+void IHasMyComponent::Construction(AActor* Actor)
-void IHasMyComponent::Construction(const Transform& Transform) {
+{
   UMyComponent* MyComponent = GetMyComponent();
-  // run a construction script for the component
+  // run code that is aware of the component and whatever you pass as parameter
-}
+  // e.g. to do some component-specific setup;
+  // you can call this method in `OnConstruction` of the actor }
 ```